nyu-ossd-s20/project-evaluation/scrapy_evaluation.md

 1. Is the code easy to understand?
 Browse some source code files and make a judgment based on your random sample. <br>
-	The code looks easy to understand.
+	The code seems easy to understand.

 1. Is this a big project?
 If you can, find out about how many lines of code are in it, perhaps on [OpenHub](https://www.openhub.net/). <br>
 	The project has 28,284 lines of code.